tpryan/Brackets-Reflow-Cleaner/README.md

 1. Removes textspan id's

 ### CSS
-1. Extracts color information from color and background-color
+1. Extracts color information from color, background-color, and background-image gradients.
 1. Extracts all font families.
 1. Extracts media queries.
+1. Extracts gradient code.

 ## Future
 More stuff.
 I want it to do more, but I'd love feedback on what that more is.